smithjasonm/tictactoe/README.md

   - Ongoing games
   - Recent games

 Waiting games are games that are awaiting a second player.
 On the games page, they include information about who created the game and when it was created.
+If a waiting game was created by the user, it is referred to as the user's own waiting game and appears at the top of the user's waiting-games list.
+A user may have only one such game at a time.

 Ongoing games are games that are currently in progress—that is, they are neither waiting nor completed.
 On the games page, they include a thumbnail of the game as well as information about who the user's opponent is and when the last activity occurred.

-Recent games are the the last few completed games in which the user participated.
+Recent games are the last few completed games in which the user participated.
 On the games page, in addition to linking to the game, they tell who the user's opponent was, the result of the game, and when the game was completed.

-From the games page, the user may start a game, join a game, or visit a game that is ongoing, recent, or the user's own waiting game (that is, the waiting game created by the user, of which the user may have at most one at a time).
+From the games page, the user may start a game, join a game, or visit a game that is ongoing, recent, or the user's own waiting game.
 A game and its associated information may be viewed only by the game's participants.

 ### Starting a Game